Encode Inline Style Using CSS and CSS Flex in Semi-Diplomatic Transcriptions

 This documentation will teach you about LEMDO’s practice for using advanced styling

-options such as CSS Flex.
-It is designed for people who have previous experience using
+options.
+It is designed primarily for people who have previous experience using CSS.

-mise-en-page in consistent ways, in which case you can use anthology-level CSS or
+styling in consistent ways, in which case you can use renditions in the

 <teiHeader>